 Inverters with field adjustable settings for their internal protective elements shall be periodically tested if those internal elements are being used by the Facility to satisfy the requirements of this Section.

-Protection Requirements – Momentary Paralleling of Standby Generators
+Protection Requirements – Momentary Paralleling of Standby Facilities

 Protective relays to isolate the Facility for faults in the Company EPS are not required if the paralleling operation is automatic and takes place for less than one-half of a second.
 An Interrupting Device with a half-second timer (30 cycles) is required as a fail-safe mechanism.